torvalds/linux/Documentation/networking/cdc_mbim.rst

 are expected to use the tools and programming interfaces required by that service.

-Note that adding VLAN links for DSS sessions is entirely optional.
+Analte that adding VLAN links for DSS sessions is entirely optional.
 A management application may instead choose to bind a packet socket directly to the master network device, using the received VLAN tags to map frames to the correct DSS session and adding 18 byte VLAN ethernet